colobot/colobot/docs/using_vscode_to_compile_and_install.md

 1. Open project folder in vscode.
 2. Install extension [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools).
 3. Install extension [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).
-4. On the status line at the bottom you can choose cmake configuration and compiler (see the screenshot attached at the bottom)
+4. On the status line at the bottom you can choose cmake configuration and compiler (for reference see the image at the bottom).

 ### Adding cmake settings:

 Create folder .vscode if there is none.
-Inside that folder create file settings.json with the following content:
+Inside that folder create a file settings.json with the following content:
 ```json
 {
     "cmake.configureSettings": {